Being hungry sucks.

 Well, not so fast.
 I might have a solution.

-After delving into the research, collecting an obscene amount of anecdotal reports, and working with a variety of clientele, I’ve compiled numerous “tricks of the trade” to subdue hunger without pounding a ton of calories.
+After delving into the research, collecting an obscene amount of anecdotal reports, and working with hundreds of successful clients, I’ve compiled numerous “tricks of the trade” to subdue hunger without pounding a ton of calories.

 What follows is a list of various foods and mental strategies to incorporate within your daily life to help you achieve and maintain a lean physique.